Powerlearnproject/se-day1-assignment-Danmax24/README.md

 Challenge: Scope creep occurs when project requirements continuously change or expand beyond the initial scope, leading to delays, increased costs, and potential project failure.

 Strategies to Overcome:
-- Define Clear Requirements**: Work with stakeholders to establish detailed and agreed-upon requirements at the outset.
+- Define Clear Requirements: Work with stakeholders to establish detailed and agreed-upon requirements at the outset.
-- Implement Change Control**: Use a formal change control process to assess and manage changes to project scope.
+- Implement Change Control: Use a formal change control process to assess and manage changes to project scope.
-- Communicate Regularly**: Maintain ongoing communication with stakeholders to manage expectations and address any potential changes early.
+- Communicate Regularly: Maintain ongoing communication with stakeholders to manage expectations and address any potential changes early.

 2. Technical Debt